balabanom/NoirHack25/README.md

 # NoirHack25 – zkExpense Splitter

 **zkExpense Splitter** is a privacy-focused tool that lets people split expenses fairly without revealing how much each person paid.
-By using zero-knowledge proofs through Noir, it proves fairness — but keeps personal amounts hidden.
+By using zero-knowledge proofs through Noir, it proves fairness — but keeps personal amounts and identities hidden.

 ## Problem We're Tackling